-If there’s one thing you and I have in common, it’s the fact that we all have experienced a death of a loved one/relative/friend or know someone who has been in that situation and lost a family member/friend/etc. Death is an inevitable part of life that we would all have to face at some point.
+If there’s one thing you and I have in common, it’s the fact that we all have experienced death of a loved one/relative/friend or know someone who have been in that situation and lost a family member/friend/etc. Death is an inevitable part of life that we would all have to face at some point.
 But the silly thing is, no matter how much we understand and know that it would hit us or someone we know, we all still get surprised when it happens.

 The real question is, how do we prepare ourselves when death comes to a terminally-ill dearly beloved?
 There are a few things that we may do to prepare ourselves for this unfortunate event.

 Spend more time together

 The general thing to do: spend as much time as possible with that person.
 Try to make each day memorable and happy for the both of you to treasure.
 If you have a day job, make sure you bring home their favorite snack when you visit them.
 This would make them feel loved as it entails that you thought about them despite your busy day.
 “I’m pretty blown away by the idea of Loving-Kindness Meditation.
 Meaning, instead of drowning in sadness, purposefully spending a few minutes wishing people well (from you to a mentor to a stranger to a person you know struggling) can actually lead to productive actions and increase your joy.”
 Jennifer L. Taitz, PsyD said.